makinde/weekday-golf/README.md

 ```sh
 $ yarn dev
 ```
-This script will build the static data, bundle the app, and start a local server.
-The location defaults to `localhost:3000` but you can change this by changing the `$PORT` variable to something else.
+This script will compile types for the \*.graphql files, and start a local server.
+The location for the local server defaults to `localhost:3000` but you can change this by changing the `$PORT` variable to something else.
+It will also watch the graphql files for changes and recompute the types file on the fly.
+If you want to build the types one off, you can run `yarn generate`.

 ### Data
-Data from all the rounds are stored in a Google spreadsheet that everyone should be able to edit.

-To add new data:
-1. Create a new tab within the spreadsheet (or make a copy from an existing one).
-2. Name the tab so it corresponds to the ISO date of the round (YYYY-MM-DDThh:mm:ss)
-3. Add the round data in the proper format.
-The first 2 rows will be ignored, and the first column will be assumed to contain the participant's name.

-The app doesn't pull data from the spreadsheet on each page load.
-Instead, there is a build step that parses the spreadsheet, transforms the data, and generates 2 static JSON files to be used by the app for displaying the data.
-You can run this manually with `yarn run data`.
-On Heroku, the step will run automatically whenever the app is redeployed.
+Data from all the rounds are stored in a Postgres database.
+Hasura is a service that you point to a DB and it generates a graphql endpoing based on it (crazy, I know).
+We try to push a decent amount of things back to SQL/Hasura so the front end can mostly just worry about querying data in the shape it needs and rendering it.
+Ask for access to Hasura if you don't have it.
+You can use the GraphiQL interface provided to explore and add data.

 ### Deployment
-The Heroku app is connected to the Github repo and should automatically redeploy whenever a commit is pushed to `master`.
-If you just want to update the data, (eg: after adding a new round to the spreadhseet), redeploy the app manually by going to the "Deploy" tab in Heroku, scrolling to the bottom, and clicking the "Deploy Branch" button.
+Vercel is connected to this repository.
+Every pull request will automatically get a new URL to host the branch.
+That URL will be shown on the PR page by the Vercel bot.
+For now, the production add will redeploy whenever any data changes or any code is pushed.

-## To Do:
+## New Ideas

-### Stats
-- [X] highlight lowest score per hole
-- [X] rounds played by player
-- [X] Top rounds
-- [X] average round by player
-- [X] best/worst hole (overall, by player)
-- [ ] score distribution by player
-- [ ] skins won

-### App
-- [ ] data entry
-- [ ] calculate skins + payouts
+Feel free to come up with ideas, implement them, and send a PR.
+The easiest way to do this is to add a new thing as a new card.
+If you want to propose an idea or there's something you'd like to see, open an issue and someone else might pick it up.